trentthom/project01/README.md

-# README
+#Travel blog site.

-This README would normally document whatever steps are necessary to get the application up and running.
+When not logged in you can only view

-Things you may want to cover:
+When signed up as member you can view, create, update and delete a destination.

-* Ruby version
+Standard NAV bar at top to get around the site.

-* System dependencies
+Extra Controls appears once logged in:

-* Configuration
+New destination on home page

-* Database creation
+Delete on destination show page

-* Database initialization
+Edit on destination show page

-* How to run the test suite
+Add comment on destination show page This README would normally document whatever steps are necessary to get the application up and running.

-* Services (job queues, cache servers, search engines, etc.)
+#design

-* Deployment instructions
+Ruby on Rails

-* ...
+Bootstrap styling